Wine Travel

 Alsace Wine Region

 The Alsace Wine Region is another beautiful area to explore.
-Being so close to Germany, the region of Alsace shares many characteristics with its Eastern neighbor, from it’s latticed buildings to its wine production techniques.
+Being so close to Germany, the region of Alsace shares many characteristics with its Eastern neighbor, from its latticed buildings to its wine production techniques.

+This is one of the best wine regions to visit in France because it combines history, culture, and delicious wines.
 The wines of Alsace are often dry white wines, sparkling sweet varieties, and rosés.
 You can find delicious rieslings, gewürztraminers, and pinot gris.
 The land and climate primarily lend themselves to white wines, but you can still find some sweeter reds as well as roses in Alsace as well.

-This is one of the best French wine regions to visit and the best way to explore it is by following the Alsace Wine Route, a fun road trip itinerary that combines fairytale Alsace villages and great food and wine.
+The best way to explore it is by following the Alsace Wine Route, a fun road trip itinerary that combines fairytale Alsace villages and great food and wine.
 There are also many half-day or day wine tours with departures from Strasbourg and Colmar.

-The Best Alsace Wine Tour: Half Day Wine Tour from Colmar
+The Best Alsace Wine Tour: Half-Day Wine Tour from Colmar

-If looking for wine tastings in Alsace, this tour starts in the gorgeous town of Colmar and journeys along the Alsace Wine Route.
+If you are looking for wine tastings in Alsace, this tour starts in the gorgeous town of Colmar and journeys along the Alsace Wine Route.
 Your wine tasting in Alsace tour will have you completely enchanted with this part of France.
 You’ll be educated on a plethora of Alsace wines to round out your wine tasting in Alsace Book this half-day Alsace wine tour from Colmar

 Other Wine Tours in the Alsace Wine Region